Reading Time: 11 minutes

 admissions funnel

-If needed, you can even go beyond the basic stages of inquiry, application, and enrollment, and include other stages unique to your admissions cycle, such as attending an interview or obtaining a visa.
-You can also create separate funnels for separate lead segments or programs to get a clearer picture of how your success rates break down.
+If needed, you can go beyond the basic stages of inquiry, application, and enrollment and include other stages unique to your admissions cycle, such as attending an interview or obtaining a visa.
+You can also create funnels for separate lead segments or programs to understand better how your success rates break down.

 Looking at this data, you may be able to see clearly at what stage of the admissions cycle you are falling short.
-In the above example, you could argue that a 30% conversion rate of leads to applicants is fairly healthy, but that perhaps more applicants should be progressing to enrollment.
-The school could therefore improve its overall conversion rates by working harder to convince applicants to enroll.
+In the above example, you could argue that a 30% conversion rate of leads to applicants is relatively healthy, but perhaps more applicants should be progressing to enrollment.
+The school could, therefore, improve its overall conversion rates by working harder to convince applicants to enroll.

 Of course, it isn’t always that simple.
-If your conversion rate on applications isn’t what you hoped, it might be that your team is not doing enough to properly qualify leads before they apply.
+If your application conversion rate isn’t what you hoped, it might be that your team is not doing enough to qualify leads before they apply properly.
 Similarly, if your conversion rate of leads to applicants is low, the problem may be that you are not generating good quality leads in the first place, and you may need to review your lead generation strategies.
-This is where a more detailed evaluation of your process is needed.
+This is where a more detailed evaluation of your process is necessary.

 2. Review Your Admissions Team’s Structure and Daily Workload